 There are many choices you can make while cooking the side dish.
 You can cook it using an instant pot or stovetop.
 If you want to retain the smoky flavor and remove the spiciness, consider using smoked paprika instead of Mexican Guajillo chile.

 Total time: 25 minutes

-The bright and fresh flavor makes this an ideal side dish for not only Mexican but also Asian meals.
+The bright and fresh flavor makes this an ideal course to create using a rice cooker for a hand-free cooking experience.
 Most people are familiar with Chipotle’s lime rice.
 However, you can make one yourself, and it’s just as delicious as the real thing.